-When you file for bankruptcy, you are doing so because you can no longer manage your debts.
+You file for bankruptcy because you can no longer manage your debts.
 Whether it is because you lost your job or took a significant cut in pay, you need to eliminate monthly debt obligations to get back on your feet.
-However, you have a vehicle, and you need to keep your car.
-After all, it is what helps you take the kids to school, get to and from work, and so forth.
+But you need to keep your car.
+It is how you take the kids to school and get to work.

-Unfortunately, not all bankruptcy cases allow you to reduce your car payment automatically.
-That being said, there are methods that your bankruptcy attorney can try to deploy to lower the amount, if you qualify.
+Filing bankruptcy might not allow you to automatically reduce your car payment.
+But there are strategies your bankruptcy attorney can use to lower the amount, if you qualify.

 The Value of Your Car Versus the Amount Due